Living in Italy

 Read the Italian government’s guidance on the new Withdrawal Agreement residency document (in Italian).

 If you registered as a resident with the town hall before 1 January 2021, you should now request the biometric residency card carta(carta di soggiornosoggiorno) from your local questura.
-You should also request this if you registered under the ‘registro della popolazione temporanea’ (temporary register) using a UK-issued EHIC for your healthcare.
+You should also request this if you registered under the ‘registro della popolazione temporanea’ (temporary register) using a a UK-issued EHIC for your healthcare.

 Tax